Covering Barbasch-Vogan duality and wavefront sets of genuine representations: Some evidence for the conjecture

 \begin{thm} Assume the working hypothesis in \ref{as:dual}.
 Also assume $\gcd(p, n)=1$.
 Consider the genuine Speh representation $\pi:=Z(\rho, [a, b])$ of $\wt{\GL}_{rk}^{(n)}$ with $\MC(\rho) = L(\rho_0, [c, d])$ as above.
 Then

-in particular, Conjecture \ref{Conj} (i) holds regarding the stable wavefront set of genuine Speh representations. \end{thm} \begin{proof} Set $\mfr{p}:= ((nr_0)^c, rd)$, a partition of $rk$.
-First, we show that the non-vanishing of the twisted Jacquet module ${\rm Jac}(\pi; \psi_\mfr{p})$ of $\pi$ with respect to $\psi_\mfr{p}$.
-However, by results of Gomez--Gourevich--Sahi \cite{GGS17}, we have a surjection
+in particular, Conjecture \ref{Conj} (i) holds regarding the geometric wavefront set of genuine Speh representations. \end{thm} \begin{proof} Set $\mfr{p}:= ((nr_0)^c, rd)$, a partition of $rk$.
+First, we show that the non-vanishing of the degenerate Whittaker model $\Wh_\psi(\pi; \mfr{p})$ of $\pi$ with respect to $\mfr{p}$.
+However, by results of Gomez--Gourevich--Sahi \cite{GGS17}, we have a natural injection

 where ${\rm Jac}_\mfr{p}(\pi) \in \Irrg(\wt{M_\mfr{p}}^{(n)})$ is the Jacquet module of $\pi$ with respect to the Levi subgroup $M_\mfr{p}$ associated with the partition $\mfr{p}$, and also ${\rm Wh}_\psi(\sigma)$ denote the $\psi$-Whittaker space of $\sigma \in \Irrg(\wt{M_\mfr{p}})$.
 Note that $r|(nr_0)$ and also $r|(r_0md)$, and it follows from \cite{KLZ23}*{Proposition 7.2} that